 The Winter Night Sky

 It’s cold out.
 The sky is crisp and clear.
 It gets dark very early.
 There are some beautiful stars in the Winter sky.
 This is absolutely the best time to go stargazing.
-Here are some notes taken from two earlier FAS Astronomer Blogs.
+Here are some notes taken from two earlier FAS Astronomer Blogs on what to look for during January, February, and March.

 The Night Sky